RESUME OF MYRRH, A.K.A. TRUDY MYRRH REAGAN

 Born 1936 in Washington, DC, studied at Stanford University, SFAI, Fiberworks in Berkeley, De Anza College in Cupertino, CA

-1981, YLEM: Artists Using Science and Technology, an international non-profit arts group.
+YLEM: Artists Using Science and Technology, an international non-pro t arts group, in 1981.
 Served as president for eight years, newsletter editor for nine years, head of programs committee, 28 years.

 THEMES AND MEDIA

 Science images and ideas, usually translucent glowing panels.
-These are painted with acrylic pigments on 3/16" sheets of Plexiglas, often with engraved white areas.
-These 45” diameter paintings hang at a window or 18" from an illuminated white wall.
-Can also be affixed to a wall with reflective foil behind.
-Now available as circular 24” wall-mounted fine arts prints (edition 4, including artist proof).
+These are painted with acrylic pigments on 3/16” sheets of Plexiglas, often with engraved white areas.
+These 45” diameter paintings look best hung at a window or 18” from an illuminated white wall.
+Can also be af xed to a wall.
+Now available as circular 24” wall-mounted ne arts prints (edition 4, including artist proof).

 Patterns in nature using 2-D media: batik, shibori, drawing, painting

-Human rights and social justice: paintings, cartoons, portraits of political figures.
+Human rights and social justice: paintings, cartoons, portraits of political gures.

 “Artful Recycling” with electronics and map discards.